-GE Power Services business, together with Southern California Edison (SCE), recently announced a plan in collaboration with Wellhead Power Solutions, LLC, to install the world’s first battery storage and gas turbine hybrid.
+GE Power Services business, together with Southern California Edison (SCE), in collaboration with Wellhead Power Solutions, LLC, recently installed the world’s first battery storage and gas turbine hybrid.
 The goal: to quell concerns around changing regulations and grid requirements following California’s Aliso Canyon energy emergency.
-The plan will reinforce California’s grid, resulting in increased renewable energy and fuel savings.
+The project will reinforce California’s grid, resulting in increased renewable energy and fuel savings.

-“GE’s new LM6000 Hybrid EGT product fits well with SCE's objective of providing cost–effective, innovative solutions that enhance grid reliability, flexibility, and fast response to our customers,” said Phil Herrington, Vice President of Generation for Southern California Edison.
+“GE’s new LM6000 Hybrid EGT product fits well with SCE's objective of providing cost–effective, innovative solutions that enhance grid reliability, flexibility, and fast response to our customers,” said Phil Herrington, vice president of Generation for SCE.

 As part of the project, GE installed a 10 MW battery energy storage system in the LM6000 Hybrid EGT followed by gas turbine controls upgrades to integrate the two systems.
 SCE estimates that the systems will use 2 million fewer gallons of water to operate, as well as reduce emissions by 60%.
 Additionally, the Hybrid EGT’s fast-start capabilities mean that it can produce spinning reserve power, making it even more valuable for SCE.

 Vibhu Kaushik, director of grid technology and modernization at SCE remarked “Renewable and energy storage provide the perfect combination where you can harness renewable energy and match the supply to how the demand is shaped on the grid.”

 Our services team works around the world with companies optimizing their products to be more efficient.